picostack/pico/README.md

 have a bunch of compose configs that all mount data to some path on the machine, you then use `${MOUNT_POINT}/postgres:/var/lib/postgres/data` as a volume declaration in your `docker-compose.yml`.

-## Roadmap

-The current implementation is an MVP that does one thing well, but there some features I'd like to implement in future to ease the maintenance and user experience:

-- Daemon control - currently, `wadsworth run` will just run and block until it is killed, I would like to provide a way to interact with a running instance of `wadsworth` via a Unix socket file and a simple API (similar to Docker).
-This would open up the ability to perform forced triggers of targets or disable certain targets via the command line.
-- Proper releases - Right now you grab the binary and run it, how you daemonise it is up to you.
-I'd like to provide a systemd unit file and a Snapcraft app for easier installation and usage.
-- Dependency Tree - this is a maybe but it could be useful if all repos are both config repos and target repos.
-In other words, every repo can contain `.js` config files to build a dependency tree of repos.
-But I'm not sure if there's a use-case for this yet (or ever).

 [wadsworth]: https://i.imgur.com/RCYbkiq.png
 [git-ops]: https://www.weave.works/blog/gitops-operations-by-pull-request
 [kube-applier]: https://github.com/box/kube-applier